 With the end of summer, comes a bounty of fresh garden veggies, including zucchini.
-Forget about zoodles, make this cinnamon laced zucchini cake instead.
+Forget about zoodles, make this cinnamon laced Streuseled Zucchini Bundt Cake instead.

 I firmly believe the best expression of a zucchini is through cake.
 Whether it’s a bundt, a loaf, or muffins, it’s my favourite way to use it up.
 I have no shame in admitting I grow zucchini specifically so I can bake with it at the end of summer.